 On the first exam, you have to take photographs on the spot.
 It costs 80 kronor.

 Finally, the moment of truth!
 You start with the theoretical test – kunskapsprov and continue with the practical test – förarprov.
 You take the second test regardless of how the first part turned out.

 The theoretical test consists of 70 questions and you need to get at least 52 of them right in order to pass.
 The good news are that you don’t have to take the test in Swedish!
 You can write it in Albanian, Arabic, Bosnian, Croatian, English, Finnish, French, Persian, Russian, Serbian, Somali, Sorani, Spanish, Thai and Turkish.

 The driving test is about 25 minutes.
 You will be judged on overall impression but the examiners will look especially for:

 - your actions and reactions in different traffic situations

 - how you apply different traffic rules

 On the test day you need a dual control car.
-You can either rent one or borrow one from your driving school.
-It isn’t possible to take the practical part of the test in any other language than Swedish, but if you ask nicely, you might get the examiner to give his or hers instructions in English.
+You can either rent one from Trafikverket where you take the test or borrow one from your driving school.
+It isn’t possible to take the practical part of the test in any other language than Swedish, but if you ask nicely, you might get the examiner to give his or her instructions in English.
 If needed, you are allowed to bring an interpreter with you during the practical test.